ronaldli3077/MSSA/README.md

 - Track: Cloud Application Development (PCAD16)

 ## Update
-- I will update my code during my time in the Academy， fun to code !
+- I will update my projects during the time in the Academy.
+Looking forward it !

 ## Repository Structure
 The repository is organized by weeks and days: